Because the Internet: Recording and production

 On November 4, 2012, producer Ludwig Göransson said in an interview, he and Gambino were in his studio coming up with new ideas for Gambino's next album.
 Göransson said it was to be a bigger album than his debut, Camp, with more people involved.
 Over the following months, Gambino disappeared from social media, remaining reclusive while recording material for the album.
 The album was primarily recorded in Miami Heat player Chris Bosh's mansion in Los Angeles, which Gambino dubbed "The Temple".
 There, he kept strict rules, which included "no tweeting or instagramming", "no shoes", and "work begins at 10 am".
 In October 2013, he revealed that he had collaborated with Kid Cudi on a song, but the song would not be featured on the album.
 In October 2013, during a Toronto listening session, Gambino revealed Jhené Aiko as one of the album's guest appearances.
 He also collaborated with American rappers Chance the Rapper and Azealia Banks on the album.

 Cover art

 The cover is an animated GIF of Gambino staring at the viewer, which quickly fuzzes out after a few seconds (with strong brush-like strokes blurring his features to the point where he is unrecognizable) as if it had jumped at the viewer, in a process similar to zooming in.
 The GIF format is a reference to the internet, which made it popular.
 Certain physical versions of the album function with lenticular printing to mimic the animation effect.
+The cover was shot by American photographer Autumn de Wilde.